Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Abstract

 \section{Abstract}

-We consider Johnson’s rule for minimizing the makespan in the two-machine flow shop scheduling problem.
-Although the worst-case complexity of Johnson’s rule is $O(n \log n)$, due to the requirement of fully sorting the jobs, we show that it is possible to detect in $O(n)$ time whether a complete sort can be avoided, and an optimal solution can be computed in linear time.
-For uniformly distributed processing times, a probabilistic analysis shows that linear-time complexity is achieved with probability at least $1-10^{-3}$ for instances of size $n=100$ and at least $1-10^{-9}$ for instances of size $n=200$.
-Computational experiments further indicate that linear-time complexity is consistently observed in practice on standard benchmark instances with uniformly distributed processing times, as well as on instances generated according to other widely used distributions.
+We consider Johnson’s rule for minimizing the makespan in the two-machine flow shop problem.
+Although its worst-case time complexity is O(n logn), we show that it is possible to detect in linear time whether a full sorting of jobs can be avoided and an optimal solution can be computed in O(n) time.
+A probabilistic analysis indicates that linear-time complexity holds with high probability under uniformly distributed processing times, a result further supported by extensive computational experimentation.